The forms module allows integrations with 3rd party systems, including CRMs and payment gateways.

 The Post to Custom URL option is available on the Form Settings tab of each form allowing you to customise it on a per-form basis.

-When selecting the Post to Custom URL option, you are then presented with options to enter the URL and to also indicate whether you also want the form responses saved to Contensis.
+When selecting the Post to Custom URL option, you will see options to enter the URL and to indicate whether you want the form responses saved to Contensis.

 Accepted URL Types